Willamette River

 The river is open to fishing all year for trout, hatchery Chinook salmon, hatchery steelhead and wild steelhead over 24 inches.

-Use of bait allowed April 22 Oct.
+Use of bait is allowed April 22 Oct.
 31 but beginning Nov.
 1 anglers may only use lures and artificial flies.
 In addition to five hatchery trout, two wild trout may be kept daily.
-Last updated 2/2/2026[YS3] .
+Last updated 6/15/26.

 The U.S. Army Corps of Engineers refurbished the boat ramp on the south side of the Middle Fork Willamette just below Dexter Dam allowing drift boat and raft access.
+Chinook fishing should be really good!
+The hatchery hasn't started collecting fish in the new ladder yet but will start collecting next week.
 Chinook and summer steelhead fishing should be good June July downstream of Dexter Dam.

 A Columbia River Basin Endorsement is required for anglers targeting salmon and steelhead.